Aerius01/MDPI/README.md

 - **Electron Main**: Verifies Docker, resolves/pulls/builds image, runs container, streams logs, proxies API
 - **Flask Server**: Validates inputs, coordinates sequential pipeline execution, health endpoint
 - **Pipeline Modules**: Depth profiling, flatfielding, detection, classification, plotting

+The entire architecture runs on the host system, and so even though the Python logic is dockerized within a backend container, that container can directly access and manipulate files on the host system (your system) by mounting your file system.
+What this means is that the potentially large amounts of image data do not need to be transferred over the network, it can instead be assessed in-place.

 ---